tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 Back on the dashboard, we have 2 messages now. `RunCommandMessage` again but click its "Details":

-> Sent 1 booking reminder
+> Sent 1 booking reminders

 Now our second message: `SendEmailMessage`.
 This was dispatched by the command.
 Click its "Details" to see email-related information for its